fbpx

 • Hearing loss

-Many other causes of ringing also need to be evaluated including medicines, Ménière’s disease, and increased CSF pressure.
+Many other causes of ringing also need to be evaluated, including medications, Ménière’s disease, and increased CSF pressure.
 Comprehensive hearing testing will also be performed to evaluate the inner ear function.

 How is Tinnitus Treated?

-Dr. Slaughter provides a thorough evaluation and has many options for therapy including medical therapy, trans-tympanic dexamethasone perfusion, among other treatments, One option is “Tone Therapy” which uses a unique form of sound therapy to reduce or eliminate the patient’s tinnitus.
+Dr. Slaughter and Dr. Salvador provide a thorough evaluation and have many options for therapy, including medical therapy, trans-tympanic dexamethasone perfusion, among other treatments.
+One option is “Tone Therapy,” which uses a unique form of sound therapy to reduce or eliminate the patient’s tinnitus.

 Hearing Aid Services

-Seems like there is a hearing aid available for purchase on every corner.
-The difference is in the detailed evaluation by a Board Certified ear, nose, and throat physician at the time of your hearing aid appointment.
+While hearing aids are widely available, proper diagnosis and fitting are crucial for long-term success.
+The difference is in the detailed evaluation by a Board-Certified ear, nose, and throat physician at the time of your hearing aid appointment.

-Ear wax, middle ear fluid, allergy issues can all mask as the traditional hearing loss.
-If it is nerve hearing loss are there treatments that can restore the nerve hearing?
+Ear wax, middle ear fluid, and allergy issues can all mask as traditional hearing loss.
+If it is nerve hearing loss, are there treatments that can restore the nerve hearing?
 Leaving this evaluation to a hearing aid sales shop can leave you with inadequate care.

-For those that can benefit from a hearing aid, we offer the latest in digital hearing aid technology for the best hearing performance for our patients.
+Working with our audiologist, Bill Boggess, MS, we provide precise hearing testing and offer the latest digital hearing aid technology, customized to your hearing profile and lifestyle needs.
 We provide a patient-centered approach that allows us to tailor the device to your lifestyle needs.

 Ear Wax Removal

 It’s the simple things that can mean so much to patients.
 Having a blocked ear canal from wax can cause pain, hearing loss, outer ear infections, tinnitus, and dizziness.
-Dr. Slaughter personally treats this condition with gentle removal using an operating microscope to safely remove the wax on the day of your visit.
+We treat this condition with gentle removal using an operating microscope to safely remove the wax on the day of your visit.

 Hole in the eardrum (tympanic membrane perforation)

 Adults and kids may develop a hole in the eardrum after recurring ear infections, trauma, or from small tumors called cholesteatoma.
-Tympanoplasty (repair of eardrum) is a simple outpatient procedure that Dr. Slaughter can perform to repair the drum and restore the hearing.
+Tympanoplasty (repair of the eardrum) is a simple outpatient procedure that Dr. Slaughter and Dr. Salvador can perform to repair the eardrum and restore hearing.

 Mastoidectomy

 Cholesteatoma (a small benign skin tumor) in the middle ear can erode the middle ear bones and cause a hole in the eardrum.
-Dr. Slaughter can perform mastoidectomy to remove this tumor and also can repair the middle ear bones (ossiculoplasty) to improve the hearing.
+A mastoidectomy can be done to remove this tumor and also repair the middle ear bones (ossiculoplasty) to improve hearing.

 Read Blog Post: WHAT CAUSES DIZZINESS AND CAN IT BE TREATED?